alex1-11/cs50-final-project-2022/readme.md

 - time ('None' by default) - specify a due time;
 - context ('None' by default) - where or with which tool a task can be done;
 - project ('None' by default) - to group tasks under specific goal;
-- priority ('None' by default) - speaks by itself, has None and 3 levels of priority;
+- priority ('0' by default) - speaks by itself, has 0 to 3 levels of priority;
 - tags ('None' by default) - holds lists of tags to group tasks by persons, places, topics etc.;
 - note ('None' by default) - allows to hold discription and notes related to task;
 - alarms ('None' by default) - allows to set reminders on tasks;
 - active ('True' by default) - allows to filter and remove tasks from certain views;
 - parent ('None' by default) - allows to create sub-tasks and checklists;
-- repeat ('None' by default) - allows to recreate a task for future date with recurrance pattern after complition.
+- repeat ('None' by default) - allows to recreate a task for future date with recurrance pattern after complition;
+- created ('CURRENT_TIMESTAMP') - writes down the date and time of creation.

 There is also a Project class for classifying tasks to certain projects (aka big tasks, "elephants", lists, thematic backlogs etc.):
 - title (the only mandatory)
 - parent ('None' by default) - for allowing sub-projects and sub-lists;
 - active ('True' by default) - allows to disable and freeze projects;
-- color (#FFFFFF white by default) - allows to visually customize projects and it's tasks;
+- color ('None' by default) - allows to visually customize projects and it's tasks;
 - section ('None' by default) - allows to group projects;
+- created ('CURRENT_TIMESTAMP') - writes down the date and time of creation.

 **TODO:**
-Alert module
-Repeat module (and recurrance patterns)
-Task creation module, quick add, properties picker and detector for typing those properties Task view and edit modules
-Project view and edit modules
-    Frozen (inactive) projects section
 Database layer
     Maybe use `sqlalchemy`? https://stackoverflow.com/questions/2047814/is-it-possible-to-store-python-class-objects-in-sqlite
     Possible schema instance